myEvolv-Development-Community/myEvolvCode/SQL Views/Full Test Answers.md

 ```

 ### Other Details
-Assessment results is not available as a data source for custom reports, so link this to the Client Services Report on `event_definition_id`
+Assessment results is not available as a data source for custom reports, so link this to the Client Services Report on `event_log_id`